TL-4319/OmniLRS/README.md

 * IMU
   * Mounted near robot center of gravity

 >[!NOTE]
->The synthetic data generation of camera and LIDAR are very intensive, especially in large environments which can actually causes crashes
+> The synthetic data generation of camera and LIDAR are very intensive, especially in large environments which can actually causes crashes.
+Currently, the asset viper_lidar_only.usd asset seems to be more stable with largescale environment.
+Actions during simulation including play/pause and physics engine changes need to be made slowly as to not crash the sim.

 ### Teleop
 Teleop supports the Logitech Extreme3D joystick.
 Once the sim is started, start the teleop node by running the following in a new terminal with ROS2 sourced